 At some point in 2009 the project needed funding desperately and the idea of a long journey with horses to create awareness and raise support developed.
 The Riding for Horses Personal Journey took 19 months (ended 2011) and turned into a life-changing experience.
-On route Isabel and her partner interacted and shared the Earth Awareness philosophy with different communities, whether rural or urban, and in the end wrote two books (English/German Publication) about it.
+On route Isabel and her husband interacted and shared the Earth Awareness philosophy with different communities, whether rural or urban, and in the end wrote two books (English/German Publication) about it.
 The wilderness, people and the horses essentially changed who they were and through ‘Adventure 4 Change’ Isabel offers a glimpse of this to communities all over the world.

 Shortly after in 2013 followed the Rhino Knights Expedition and Campaign, which was inspired by the mere devastating fact that the land the couple lived on, had been directly affected by rhino poaching.
 The campaign was endorsed by Dr. Ian Player, a conservation hero that saved the species from extinction in the 60s.